microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/user-list-messages.md

 ---

 #### <a name="response"></a>Resposta
-Veja a seguir um exemplo da resposta.
+Este é um exemplo de resposta.

 <!--
 Note: The response includes a `Preference-Applied: outlook.body-content-type` header to acknowledge the `Prefer: outlook.body-content-type` request header.